mth229/mth229.github.io/index.md

 calculus course after some background material is presented for learning `julia` within a mathematical framework.

+Each topic is followed by a project.
+At CSI, these projects are completed during computer labs.

 ### The MTH229 package

 The notes assume that the [MTH229](https://github.com/mth229/MTH229.jl) add-on package is installed.
-In the lab this will be the case.
-If not, then it must be done (once).
-The process involves:
+At CSI, this is the case in the labs.
+If Julia is not being used on the lab computers, then this package must be installed (once).
+The process involves issuing this command:

 ```verbatim
 ] add https://github.com/mth229/MTH229.jl